Epersea/JavaScriptKatas/game-of-life/Readme.md

 - In each method, I tried to make the code readable and semantic, using explainer functions were needed.

 - I used Mocha as my test suite.
+Since this library does not include array comparisons natively, I implemented a custom funcion in my test suite to be able to compare bi-dimensional arrays by flattening them and comparing each element.